hcarter333/rm-rbn-history/docs/gen_map_and_mailing.md

 Then, to geo_locate all the received stations run (for example) add_rbn_qsos.py -a 34.801 -n -106.7995 > sota.txt

-Where -a is teh latitude of your transmitting location and -n is the longitude Then run
+Where -a is the latitude of your transmitting location and -n is the longitude Then run
 expe_kml.py -b "2023/04/25 18:10:00" -e "2023/04/25 20:23:00" -a 34.801 -n-106.7995 > cerros_sota_23_04_25.csv